SteveDoyle2/pyNastran/README.md

  - greatly expanded preferences menu; many more preferences are saved
  - new icons

-See pyNastran `v1.4.0 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.4.0>`_ for details on the other changes.
+See pyNastran `release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.4.0>`_ for details on the other changes.

 ### v1.3.4 has been released (2022/5/30)